AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Additional results discussion

 When evaluating on the OpenET Ensemble dataset, we found that AEF was the only approach to produce viable results using all kNN and linear predictors considered.
 Of the other baselines, composites with linear probes and MOSAIKS with knn with k=3 produced the only other viable results in terms of having $R^2$ values greater than 0 (i.e., greater variance explained than the mean).
 Looking at results in terms of MAE where lower values indicate better performance, we find AEF has an error rate in line with what would be expected for both ASTER GED and OpenET performance expectations for the data products these evaluation datasets were sampled from (Figure \ref{fig:regression-mae}).
 Here we can more clearly see variability in performance, with particularly large errors for SatCLIP and Prithvi linear trials.

-Though we note the small sample use cases represented here, we do note that continuous measurements, as opposed to discrete categorical labels, are often associated with field-based observational datasets, and we expect to see external comparisons including AEF on additional regression problems in the future following our data release (see Model-as-data section).
+Though we note the small sample use cases represented here, we do note that continuous measurements, as opposed to discrete categorical labels, are often associated with field-based observational datasets, and we expect to see external comparisons including AEF on additional regression problems in the future following our data release (see Global embeddings dataset section).